 The Arctic, late morning.
-When I discussed my white wolf pictures expedition with my family and friends, expressing that I was very interested in photographing the Arctic wolf, everyone’s response was “be careful; white wolves are very dangerous.”
-I knew they were responding this way because they love me and wanted to see no harm come to me.
+When I discussed my white wolf pictures expedition with my family, expressing that I was interested in photographing the wolf, everyone’s response was “be careful; white wolves are very dangerous.”
+I knew they were responding this way because they love me.
+They wanted to see no harm come to me.
 But the fact was none of them had ever come face to face with a wild wolf.

 So then why did they have this perception that the wolf is a bad/mean animal?
 I believe it comes from teaching our young ones in school about the “Big Bad Wolf.”
 It’s a shame we show our young ones to judge even before they can experience things on their own.

 Very little is known about the movement of the Arctic wolves, mainly due to climate.
 The only time at which the wolf migrates is during the wintertime when there is complete darkness for 24 hours.
 This makes the white wolf movement hard to research.
-About 2,250 km (1,400 mi) south of the High Arctic, a wolf movement study took place in the wintertime in complete darkness, when the temperature was as low as −63 °F.
+About 1,400 mi south of the High Arctic, a wolf movement study took place in the wintertime in complete darkness.
+The temperature was as low as −63 °F.